11 Vitamin Brands Medical Professionals Trust the Most

 Multivitamin: Klaire Labs Multi VitaPrime

-“Pharmaceutical-grade supplements are usually higher quality,” says Hallie Armstrong, ND, an adjunct instructor at Oakland University William Beaumont School of Medicine in Rochester, MI.
+“Pharmaceutical-grade supplements are usually higher quality,” says Hallie Armstrong, ND, a naturopathic doctor and an adjunct instructor at Oakland University William Beaumont School of Medicine in Rochester, Michigan.
 “Some pharmaceutical-grade brands include Klaire Labs, Designs for Health, Ortho Molecular, and Metagenics.
 It is important to look for and avoid fillers, including dyes that make supplements less optimally absorbed.
 Multi VitaPrime by Klaire Labs includes the methylated form of B vitamins, which helps with absorbability.”
 Actually absorbing them is the first step in making sure supplements work for you—here are a few other simple ways to make your vitamins more effective.

 Multivitamin: Swisse Women’s Ultivite Multivitamin Tablets